2600hz/kazoo/doc/announcements.md

 3. Dependencies have been re-evaluated, updated, or removed as necessary.
 Please check that your use of them is still available.
 We're thinking on how community/private apps can include unique dependencies within themselves without impacting core Kazoo's dependency list.

+5. Kazoo Number Manager core application has been renamed to `kazoo_numbers`.
+This should be almost transparent to the client users.
+Applications not included in KAZOO repo should do this rename if they are depending on knm app or include one of its header files. `scripts/kz_diaspora.bash` script has been updated to do this rename.

 ### 4.3

 1. The Kazoo services have been significantly refactored.
 This has resulted in changes to the APIs related to services (prior service_plans), ledgers and transactions as well as the documents in the services database and service plans.
 See the documentation in `core/kazoo_services/doc` for more information.